coatsy/coding-workshop/bouncy-bird/bouncy-bird4.md

 ![Two pipes, equal and opposite](./images/bouncy-bird20.png)

-Run the game, the pipe should move across the screen, and then pop back to the right hand side.
+Run the game, both pipes should move across the screen, and then pop back to the right-hand side.

 ## Detect pipe collision

 Now we just need to detect whether the bird runs into either pipe.

 * Click back on the `bouncy-bird` sprite tile to select the control code
-* Drag an `or` block from the `Operators` group onto a blabk space on the code canvas
+* Drag an `or` block from the `Operators` group onto a blank space on the code canvas
 * Drag a `touching mouse-pointer ?` block from the `Sensing` group into one of the blank spaces on the `or` operator
 * Change the `mouse-pointer` to `pipe`
 * Drag another `touching mouse-pointer ?` block from the `Sensing` group into the other blank space on the `or` operator